 The Balkans are among the important regions of our day.
-The Balkans are also constantly being brought to the agenda due to the problems of the EU member Balkan countries of their problems (migration of the young population, etc.), border disputes with each other, corruption in the countries.
+The Balkans are also constantly being brought to the agenda due to the problems of the EU member Balkan countries (migration of the young population, etc.), border disputes with each other, and corruption in these said countries.
 But unfortunately, some circles are fighting an imaginary scenario, instead of talking about the real problems of the Balkan countries.
-The main allegations in this scenario are Turkey’s private gains in the Balkans, the similarity of Russia’s and Turkey’s course of action in the Balkans, Turkish policies that are trying to remove Balkans from the EU.
+The main allegations in this scenario are Turkey’s supposed private gains in the Balkans, the similarity of Russia’s and Turkey’s course of action in the Balkans, and Turkish policies that are trying to remove Balkans from the EU.
 This study aims to answer these groundless allegations.

-This brings us to the second sensational allegation “Similarities in Turkey’s and Russia’s policies towards Balkan countries”.
-Here, I would like to remind you again and again that Turkey is a Balkan country.
+This brings us to the second sensational allegation; “Similarities in Turkey’s and Russia’s policies towards Balkan countries”.
+Here, I would like to remind you again that Turkey is a Balkan country.
 Unlike Russia’s efforts of building relations with the regional countries based on religion and history, Turkey does not need to do this.
-In addition, from time to time, there are accusations that Russia has provocative activities that Turkey possesses the internal affairs of these countries.
+In addition, from time to time, there are accusations that Russia has provocative activities in the region and that meddles in the internal affairs of these countries.
 Turkey, with a quite different policy, is in a position where it respects all the Balkan countries’ sovereign rights and internal affairs.
 It would not be wrong to say that Turkey’s activities in the region remain limited to only using the instruments of soft power in the region.

 It is possible to think that there is a whole different game staged in the background of these allegations.
 And that is separating Turkey from Europe and giving it a different identity than its own to exclude it from the West.
 In addition, it is aimed to create an unfounded fear in the Balkan countries which have good relations with Turkey to exclude Turkey from its Balkan identity as well.